 |Mid-Wilts Way||68 miles (109 km)||A 68-mile walking route that takes in some of Wiltshire's finest countryside and downland areas.
 The walk runs from the village of Ham (near Inkpen) to Mere (near Warminster).

 You will visit a series of pretty villages including Wilton, Wootton Rivers, Oare, Seend Cleeve, Keevil, Steeple Ashton, Bratton, Upton Scudamore, Horningham and Kingston Deverill.
 The walk includes several hill climbs with fabulous views of the Wiltshire countryside.
-There are also long waterside sections along the Kennet and Avon Canal and a section through Longleat Center Parcs towards the end of the walk.
+This includes a climb to Cley Hill in the Cranborne Chase AONB.
+View Full Details>>

 |Midland Link||20 miles (32 km)||Enjoy lakes, canals, woodlands and historic villages on this waymarked walk through the Worcestershire and Warwickshire countryside.|

 The walk begins at the Forehill picnic site, just outside Birmingham, and heads to Tanworth-in-Arden on country lanes and footpaths.
-This section of the walk passes the three man-made reservoirs at Earlswood lakes and the interesting Transport Museum at Wythall with its extensive collection of buses, battery electric vehicles and a miniature steam railway.
+This section of the walk passes the three man-made reservoirs at Earlswood Lakes and the interesting Transport Museum at Wythall with its extensive collection of buses, battery electric vehicles and a miniature steam railway.

 From Tanworth-in-Arden you continue east towards the village of Lapworth, passing the 17th century Umberslade Hall and Park on the way.
 The mansion is a a Grade II* listed building and is surrounded by parkland and lakes.

 |Millennium Way||41 miles (66 km)||Travel across the width of Staffordshire and visit Stafford, Colwich, Rugeley, Yoxall and Barton Under Needwood on this splendid walk.
-Much of the walk follows the Staffordshire and Worcestershire Canal and the Trent & Mersey Canal making for a pleasant and fairly easy waterside walk.|
+View Full Details>>|

 |Monmouthshire and Brecon Canal||37 miles (60 km)||Follow the Monmouthshire and Brecon Canal from Brecon to Newport on this super waterside walking and cycling route.
 Walkers can enjoy the whole route along canal towpaths while cyclists can follow National Cycle Network routes 4, 47 and 49 from Newport to Pontypool.
 The cycle path is wide and well surfaced so it's a lovely, safe ride.
 The cycle section runs for about 12 miles. |

 The whole route runs from Brecon to Newport passing through the beautiful and dramatic scenery of the Brecon Beacons National Park.
-The first section runs from Brecon to Talybont-on-Usk via Pencelli.
+The first section runs from Brecon to Talybont-On-Usk via Pencelli.
 It's a 6.5 mile walk with views of the River Usk and the pretty Brynich Lock.

-The canal continues to the delightful Llangynidr locks and then on to Cricklehowell and Abergavenny.
+The canal continues to the delightful Llangynidr locks and then on to Crickhowell and Abergavenny.
 There's an opportunity here to visit Abergavenny Castle Meadows and Linda Vista Gardens with a small detour from the canal.

 The next section runs from Abergavenny to Pontypool, passing the noteworthy Goytre Wharf, with its historic limekilns, boat hire, informative heritage centre and on site cafe.

 The final section runs from Pontypool to Newport via Cwmbran.
 This section is open to cyclists.
 On the way you'll pass the noteworthy Fourteen Locks.
 The impressive flight of locks date from the 18th century and includes an excellent visitor centre with a wealth of information about the area.
 The route finishes shortly after in Newport near the castle.
 View Full Details>>

 |Montgomery Canal||35 miles (56 km)||Enjoy easy waterside cycling and walking along the Montgomery Canal through Powys and Shropshire.
 The whole of the route can be walked while cyclists can enjoy the section from Newtown to Welshpool along National Cycle Network route 81.
 It's a great ride and suitable for families and people of all abilities. |